Sleep

 It’s easy to panic when you read a scary headline about sleep deprivation.
 Many people resort to purchasing sleep trackers in an attempt to control their sleep a little better.

 However, one of the best things you can do is to stop worrying so much about your sleep.
 Unless you are consistently struggling to get more than just a few hours of sleep, there’s plenty of simple things you can do to give your sleep a boost.
-Worrying about your sleep will only make things worse!
+Worrying about your sleep will only make things worse.

 2. Routine

 Your body clock requires a steady routine, a sense of internal balance.
 Try to make sure that you’re waking up at the same time each day, ideally 7 days a week.
 Don’t worry about the time you go to bed, listen to your own cues and go to bed when you’re tired.
-That’s not to say you can’t allow yourself a bit of a lie in on the weekend but try to keep that consistency for the most part.

 3. Try to associate your bedroom with sleeping – and make it comfortable

 This might sound like an odd thing to say but how many of us have a TV in our bedrooms, or use our phones at night?
 For a better night’s sleep, try to reduce any distractions and make sure your bed is comfortable.
-Do you have a supportive mattress and a suitable pillow or pillows?
-These things can have a big influence on your sleep quality.
-Comfort is key.

 4. Make your room as dark as possible

 Try and make sure your room is as dark as possible and also nice and cool.
 The majority of us prefer a cooler room, as it brings our body temperature down and allows us to enter our sleep cycles more effectively.
-Blackout blinds and a fan by the bed in the spring/summer months can help us drop off and promote better quality sleep.

 5. Avoid clutter or working in the bedroom